PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/pirogue/upgrade/index.md

 #   src: img/general_statistics.png
 ---

 All PiRogue features are bundled in Debian packages.
-So, by upgrading Debian (which the only supported operating system) you are also upgrading your PiRogue.
+So, by upgrading Debian (which is the only supported operating system) you are also upgrading your PiRogue.

 To upgrade both the OS and the PiRogue features, run the following two commands: